-Network security is essential to safeguarding a company’s networks and preventing unauthorized access or activities.
-The goal is to protect network data and infrastructure from outside threats.
+Network security is the process of safeguarding a company’s networks and preventing unauthorized access or activities.
+The goal of network security is to protect network data and infrastructure from outside threats.
 In today’s hyper-connected world, security presents a greater challenge as more business applications move to public clouds.
-This trend requires applications to be virtualized and distributed across many locations, some of which are outside the physical control of IT Security teams.
+This trend requires applications to be virtualized and distributed across many locations, some of which are outside the physical control of IT security teams.
 Effective strategies have evolved beyond simple firewalls and high-level network segmentation to make security intrinsic to every aspect of a network, through multiple lines of defense and solutions that are scalable and automated.

-Network security is the set of strategies, processes, and technologies designed to protect a company’s network from unauthorized access and harm.
-Typical threats to network data and infrastructure include hackers, malware, and viruses—all of which may seek to access, modify, or break a network.
-A key priority of network security is to control access and prevent these threats from entering and propagating throughout a network.
+Network security is the set of strategies, processes and technologies designed to protect a company’s network from unauthorized access and harm.
+Typical threats to network data and infrastructure include hackers, malware and viruses—all of which may seek to access, modify or damage a network.
+A key priority of IT network security is to control access and prevent these threats from entering and moving throughout a network.

 |Data Center Security|